Receiving a Job Offer

 Receiving a Job Offer Outside of Your Scheduled Work Term Sequence

-If you receive an offer for a job which falls outside of your scheduled work term, we’ll consider changing the work term sequence to allow you to accept the employment offer on the basis that you:
+If you receive an offer for a job that falls outside of your scheduled work term, we’ll consider changing the work term sequence to allow you to accept the employment offer on the basis that you:

 - Discuss your situation with your Work Term Engagement Coordinator before accepting, and